 - recognize and generate geometric shapes, measurements, theorems and basic trigonometric principles;

-- appreciate and speak the foundational language of mathematics as heard through numbers theory and calculus.
+- appreciate and speak the foundational language of mathematics as heard through numbers theory and calculus; and,

 - comfortably begin to explore and examine the qualitative and quantitative, sacredly geometric patterns of this spectacular living universe.

-Prior to coming to Ubiquity University, Dr. McGarrity taught algebra at Waubonsee Community College for six years after receiving his Masters of Arts degree in Education, with a concentration in mathematics, from Loyola University Chicago.
+Tom McGarrity, PhD taught algebra at Waubonsee Community College for six years prior joining Ubiquity University.
+He received his MA degree in Education, with a concentration in mathematics, from Loyola University Chicago.
 Through Transformational Mathematics, Dr. McGarrity encourages us to take a fresh look at mathematics before heading out into the world.
 Overcoming any fears or mathematical discomforts, Dr. McGarrity inspires us to re-acquaint ourselves with the languages and principles of mathematics, so that we might speak them freely and confidently in our daily lives.